Metadata, geospatial metadata, and READMEs

 USGS Metadata Creation Guide

-22 Tips for Documentation
+24 Tips for Documentation

-• READMEs are your best friend
+• READMEs and data dictionaries are your best friends

-• Document your data along the way - saves you time at the end
+• Document your data along the way - saves you time at the end!

 • Use descriptive file names